 Brett Kavanaugh Offers Fiery Defense In Hearing That Was A National Cultural Moment

 Across the country, Americans were transfixed Thursday by television coverage of Christine Blasey Ford and Brett Kavanaugh as they testified before the Senate Judiciary Committee.
-Ford spoke of her allegation that Kavanaugh had sexually assaulted her when they were teenagers in 1982.
+Ford spoke of her allegation that the Supreme Court nominee had sexually assaulted her when they were teenagers in 1982.
 Kavanaugh vehemently denied it.

 Such was the drama that President Trump put off a scheduled meeting with Deputy Attorney General Rod Rosenstein, the White House issuing a statement that the president "spoke with Rod Rosenstein ... and they plan to meet next week.
 They do not want to do anything to interfere with the hearing."